-Applying for grad school?
-Here are five of the best GRE prep books to check out, as recommended by online tutor Marcus S...
+Are you applying for graduate school?
+Here are five of the best GRE test prep books to check out, as recommended by online tutor Marcus S.

 As someone headed to grad school, you’ve likely been focusing on your major for the last couple of years or working in the real world for even longer.
-In either case, you probably need to freshen up your skills in one or more areas covered on the GRE.
-Finding a quality tutor is the best way to prepare for the test, but you should also spend time studying on your own.
-An experienced tutor will be able to help you with questions you have from any GRE prep book, but before you invest your money, your time, and your future in a study guide, make sure you choose from one of the best GRE prep books.
-Here are my recommendations:
+In either case, chances are you’ll need to freshen up your skills in one or more areas covered on the GRE.

-1. The Official Guide to the GRE Revised General Test
+1. Official Guide to the GRE Revised General Test

 The Official Guide to the GRE is published by ETS, the makers of the GRE, so it offers perks that no one else can match, including four real GRE practice tests.
 However, the creators of the GRE aren’t going to give you the best tips or tricks to hack their own test, so this book is ideally used in combination with one of the other test prep guides listed below.
 If you’re tight for cash, as many soon-to-be grad students are, you might consider using the free practice questions and study materials offered by ETS on their website, along with a top-notch tutor and another book.

 Dr. Gary Gruber has spent his career tackling tests (when he wasn’t working on his Ph.D. in astrophysics — seriously!).
 In the Complete GRE Guide, he shows you how to apply his Gruber Method of test-taking, which is a way of looking at each question with critical-thinking skills.
 The Gruber Guide is meant to help you on the entire GRE, but is known for its wisdom on quantitative questions.
 If math is your weakness, this is one of the best GRE prep books for you.